Everything you need to know as a first-time student.

 If you study an initial teacher education course (undergraduate and postgraduate) at QUT, i.e. Bachelor of Education, Graduate Diploma in Education or Master of Teaching course, you must pass a national Literacy and Numeracy Test for Initial Teacher Education Students before you complete your course.
 The test will assess your personal literacy and numeracy skills.

-We'll provide you with one reimbursement to cover the cost of the test but won't pay for any administration charges you incur if you don't sit your test.
+QUT provides you with one reimbursement to cover the cost of the test but won't pay for any administration charges you incur if you don't sit your test.

 For Queensland and international professional experience placements, you need a blue card.
-This involves a criminal history check so that you can undertake professional experience in a school or centre, or activities in any unit which may involve contact with children or young people (under the age of 18).
+This involves a criminal history check so that you can undertake professional experience in a school or site, or activities in any unit which may involve contact with children or young people (under the age of 18).

 Students in all Faculty of Health courses (including double degrees) who are required to undertake placements off-campus may have additional costs, such as: